Rosacea is one of the painful inflammatory skin conditions that affects many Celtic, Scandinavian, Scottish, Welsh and Eastern European skin types.

 In my facial tonic Drench, there’s MSM, rosewater, aloe, frankincense and lavender hydrosols)

-If you’ve found this article useful, you can subsribe to my (almost) newsletter where I share tips and wellness secrets by email.
+If you’ve found this article useful, you can subscribe to my (almost) weekly newsletter where I share tips and wellness secrets by email.

 And when you’re ready, you can compare my products to what you’re already using.
 Order the Try-Me Experience.